heptarch/heptarch.github.io/qml.md

   error correction?
 - What is the computational complexity of forming soap bubbles?
-- Are there quantum versions of algorithmic conservation of randomness, and how are they connected to thermodynamics and black holes?
+- Are there quantum versions of algorithmic conservation of randomness, and how are they connected to thermodynamics?